rocky-jaiswal/praising-god/blog/2020-08-29-goodness-of-god.md

     Lord my God, I will praise you forever.

 I found out that every word of God in the Bible is true, from His promises to His warnings.
 He is so good and He will never let us go.
 His plan is to be with us for eternity and whatever may come He is strong enough to teach us or to save us so that we may never go outside His plan.

+**Update on 07-October-2020**

+As I mentioned above, I was scheduled for a check-up at the end of September.
+I went through a CT Scan, a bronchoscopy and a MRI.
+The MRI was needed since the doctors suspected something in my kidney.
+God sustained me again as we waited for the reports.
+We trusted God and we knew He plans are good.
+I read in [Psalms 107](https://www.biblegateway.com/passage/?search=Psalm%20107&version=MSG) -

+    Some of you were sick because you’d lived a bad life, your bodies feeling the effects of your sin;
+    You couldn’t stand the sight of food, so miserable you thought you’d be better off dead.
+    Then you called out to God in your desperate condition;
+        he got you out in the nick of time.
+    He spoke the word that healed you, that pulled you back from the brink of death.
+    So thank God for his marvelous love, for his miracle mercy to the children he loves;
+    Offer thanksgiving sacrifices,
+        tell the world what he’s done—sing it out!

+**Today** on 07-Oct-2020, we got all the results and with God's grace all my sickness and cancer is gone.
+Jesus listens to each and every prayer.
+I live because of His grace and my life is a testimony that every word of the Bible is true and tested.
+God is there for us and He loves us.
+No one who runs to Him ever regrets it!